6 Causes of Left Abdominal Pain When Pressed.

 - Flatulence (farting).

-- Symptoms of the original diseases such as diarrhea, bloody stool, weight loss, etc.
+- Symptoms of the original diseases include diarrhea, bloody stool, weight loss, etc.

 2. Colon Diseases.